axibase/atsd/administration/migration/README.md

 [Install Java 8](install-java-8.md) on the ATSD server as described.

-Switch back to the 'axibase' user.
+Switch back to the `axibase` user.

 ```sh
 su axibase
 ```

-Execute the remaining steps as the 'axibase' user.
+Execute the remaining steps as the `axibase` user.

 ## Prepare ATSD For Upgrade